kovanostra/message-passing-neural-network/README.md

 The model and grid search can be set up using a set of environment variables contained in the grid-search-parameters.sh.

 **NOT USED FOR GRID SEARCH**

+- The model to use ('RNN' or 'GRU') is defined by (*please note that 'RNN' is GPU compatible and a lot faster than GRU.*):

+MODEL='RNN'

 - Your dataset folder is defined by: